 I would also suggest keeping this character development idea of GRRM’s in mind when reading about the progression of any ASOIAF (main) character.
 Some may start as entitled twits, but then proverbially get their head rung like a bell, to which grounds them and makes them more sympathetic.
 While others start with an innocent naivete, but over the course of their arc, they grow more angered and harsh.

 Folk god worship/religion ethnic or regional religious customs under the umbrella of a religion, but outside official doctrine and practices.
 This is going to be the biggest plot thrust in Daenerys’ arc.
 People in Essos (Dothraki/Dosh Khaleen mainly) are going to start worshiping Daenerys as a god/dess, despite what Daenerys wants or makes claim.
-The spin on Daenerys is that she fits the aspect of the death gods we know of: The Black Goat of Qohor, the dragon-like gender shifting Stranger (which is drawn from Simon Kress, below), Bakkalon the Pale Child, Lion of Night, the Merling King.
+The spin on Daenerys is that she fits the aspect of the death gods we know of: The Black Goat of Qohor, the dragon-like gender shifting Stranger (which is drawn from Simon Kress, below), Bakkalon the Pale Child, Lion of Night (Dany is the Night Lion), the Merling King.

 - The Winds of Winter- Tyrion